-Enter your North Carolina tax withheld on Line 20a.
-If you are married filing jointly, enter your North Carolina withholding on Line 20a and your spouse's withholding on Line 20b.
-Do not include any income tax withheld for a state other than North Carolina or any other tax amounts that were withheld.
+Enter your North Carolina income tax withheld on Line 20a.
+If you are married filing jointly, enter your North Carolina income tax withholding on Line 20a and your spouse's North Carolina income tax withholding on Line 20b.
+Do not include any income tax withheld from a state other than North Carolina.

-Important: Be sure to attach to your return all wage and tax statements (W-2's), 1099s, and other statements on which N.C. income tax withholding amounts appear.
-It is not necessary to attach 1099s on which no North Carolina income tax withheld is reported unless you are claiming a Bailey retirement deduction.
-(See Form D-400 Schedule S, Part B, Line 21.)
-W-2's or 1099 statements generated by tax software programs cannot be used to verify North Carolina tax withholding.
+Important: Be sure to attach to your return a copy of all federal Form W-2 statements, 1099 statements, and any other tax statements that report North Carolina income tax withheld for tax year 2021.
+It is not necessary to attach a 1099 statement on which no North Carolina income tax withheld is reported unless you are claiming a Bailey retirement deduction or a military retirement deduction.
+(See Form D-400 Schedule S, Part B, Line 19 and Line 20.)
+Federal Form W-2 or other 1099 statements generated by tax software programs cannot be used to verify North Carolina tax withholding.